nachiketdeore09/quick-oh/Readme.md

 2. adding a fileFilter function in multer.middleware.js
 3. adding getUserOrderHistory and getUserCart controllers in user.controller.js
 4. To add Semantic Search in the searchProduct Controller in product.controller.js
+5. add more category related contrllers like adding many products to a category , searching products related to a category
+6. Revise and understand the "addProductsToCart" controller in cart.controllers.js
+7. Add a notification system of order places and order related warnings.